-This RJ-45 connection provides the control link between the control surface and the Network router.
+This RJ-45 connection provides the control link between the control surface and the Bridge Router system.
 All settings and commands generated on the control surface pass through this link.
 A special CAT5 cable wired in "crossover" fashion is used for this link.
-This special cable connects the RJ-45 jack on the control surface to the matching RJ-45 jack on the Network Router.
-Please note that, in a typical system, there will be many RJ-45 jacks in the Network Router, and for proper operation, the control surface must be connected to the specific RJ-45 jack defined for it in the system configuration.
+This special cable connects the RJ-45 jack on the control surface to the matching RJ-45 jack on the Bridge Router system.
+Please note that, in a typical system, there will be many RJ-45 jacks in the Bridge Router, and for proper operation, the control surface must be connected to the specific RJ-45 jack defined for it in the system configuration.